Contact Center Solutions Featured Article

 While First Utility is doing a fine job, according to reports, providing energy services at terrific prices, a report came out from one customer who attempted to make a switch from British Gas to First Utility, which documented the subsequent experience the customer had making the switch.
 The customer in question discovered that there were substantial savings afoot, lowering costs from 666 pounds sterling (about $1,066 U.S.) to around 566 pounds sterling ($905 U.S.) per year.
 But when the first bill arrived, and higher than first estimated--this customer would have paid more than double originally paid to British Gas--there was some understandable bill shock, and then the problems began.

 A call to First Utility's customer service department turned into an ordeal, spending 25 minutes on hold without being able to talk to anyone.
 A second call took 30 minutes on hold.
 An e-mail from the online contact form went unanswered.
-Finally, Twitter (News - Alert) seemed the last option, and that was where the true extent of the customer service problem at First Utility was revealed.
+Finally, Twitter seemed the last option, and that was where the true extent of the customer service problem at First Utility was revealed.

 In the Twitter feed, a stack of complaints had formed, and all strikingly similar: a litany of customers describing in 140 characters or less their own multi-contact approach, seemingly going ignored.